University of Manitoba

 “Tropical forest regeneration and restoration: creating new landscapes for people and forests”

-Dr. Chazdon is professor in the Department of Ecology and Evolutionary Biology at the University of Connecticut.
+Dr. Chazdon is professor emerita in the Department of Ecology and Evolutionary Biology at the University of Connecticut.
 Her research covers tropical forest ecology and regeneration, biodiversity conservation and restoration of tropical forests, tropical second-growth forest dynamics, biodiversity conservation in agricultural landscapes of Mesoamerica, socio-ecological systems.

 Georgia Institute of Technology